Click to: Share, Shop, & Much More!

 What is a fruit?

+Before we get to the juicy answer, we need to get the basics down.
 While it might seem simple enough to distinguish between a fruit and a vegetable, like many things in life, the definition depends on the context.
 Botanically speaking, a fruit is a seed-bearing product that develops from the ovary of a flowering plant.
 Generally sweet and fleshy in nature, fruits are classified as either drupes or berries.
-It's important to note, however, that the boundary between a drupe and a berry is not always clear.
+However, it's important to note that the boundary between a drupe and a berry is not always clear.

-Unlike fruits, the definition for a vegetable is less specific, which is one of the reasons why confusion exists in the first place.
-A vegetable is nothing more or less than a plant or parts of a plant that are consumed by people as food.
-From flowers and stems through to leaves and roots, vegetables are defined by culinary tradition rather than biology.
-Logically speaking, there is a clear overlap between culinary vegetables and botanical fruits, which is the part of the Venn diagram where tomatoes and avocados call home.
+Different from fruit, the definition of what constitutes a vegetable is less specific, which is one of the reasons why confusion exists in the first place.
+Simply put, a vegetable is an edible plant or part of a plant consumed by people.
+Edible plant parts such as flowers, stems, leaves, and roots are all considered vegetables.
+However, veggies have also long been defined by culinary tradition rather than biology.
+Due to this fact, there is a clear overlap between culinary vegetables and botanical fruits, which is the often-confusing part of the Venn diagram where tomatoes and avocados are often put.

 Nutritional value of avocados

 Healthy avocados contribute 5 g of monounsaturated fat and 1 g of polyunsaturated fat per 50 g serving (one-third of a medium avocado).
-Over 75% of the fat in an avocado is unsaturated, making it a great substitute for foods high in saturated fats.
-According to the Dietary Guidelines for Americans, replacing saturated fats or trans fats with unsaturated fats can reduce bad cholesterol levels in the blood.
+Over 75% of the fat in an avocado is unsaturated, making it an excellent substitute for foods high in saturated fats, such as butter and mayonnaise.
+According to the Dietary Guidelines for Americans, replacing saturated fats or trans fats with unsaturated fats can reduce “bad” LDL cholesterol levels in the blood.

-Avocados are cholesterol and sodium free alternative to processed foods.
-Healthy avocados are a good source of five essential nutrients - fiber, folate, vitamin K, pantothenic acid, and copper.
-Because they contribute nearly 20 vitamins, minerals, phytonutrients while also serving as a source of good fats (6 g per 50 g serving), avocado fruit are a satisfying addition to a balanced diet.
+Avocados are a great cholesterol- and sodium-free alternative to processed foods.
+Healthy avocados are a good source of essential nutrients, such as fiber, folate, Vitamin K, pantothenic acid, and copper.
+Because they contribute nearly 20 vitamins, minerals, and phytonutrients while also serving as a source of good fats (6 g per 50 g serving), the avocado fruit is a satisfying and healthful addition to a balanced diet.

 Share On Twitter Twitter